aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ## WEEK 5: Tools, Sites, Media, and Modalities (Lab, Feb 4)

-If you wanted to present information to a group of elementary school students, you might be less successfully if you show up with a bunch of graphs, charts, and statistical figures to back up your claims (instead, consider puppets!).
+If you wanted to present information to a group of elementary school students, you might be less successful if you show up with a bunch of graphs, charts, and statistical figures to back up your claims (instead, consider puppets!).
 This is an issue of audience and knowing which modalities, generic conventions, and media will be received best by them.
 This week we consider the rhetoric and the epistemological significance of the tools, sites, media, and modalities (visual, spatial, linguistic, oral, and so forth) we use in social justice work in a digital domain.

 We also need to decide what tools we want to use in our own UX project.
 We will survey the tools available to us, and think about the media and modalities we want to use to present our findings from these tools.